 If we want to ensure that young women, in particular, know that it is pretty important to think about what they are doing before entering into sexual activity, we need to talk about it.
 That makes sense.
 However it doesn’t follow that the conversation should be simple.
 There are a lot of grey areas in sexual negotiations.
 There can be regretted encounters.
 There can be stupid mistakes.
 We have all probably had “unwanted ” sex, when we weren’t really in the mood to please and be nice to our partners.
 It’s not always a big deal because on the whole, sex isn’t always a big deal.
 Its just one of life’s special treats.

-Today, within a number of religions we shouldn’t forget, contraception is still frowned upon.
-This seems to be something we should be challenging if we champion women’s rights in particular, but we still adopt a social etiquette which makes religion something we should respect, and if we don’t respect it, we are demonised.
-It’s bizarre.
-Any way, that’s another article in itself.
+Even today, within a number of religions, contraception is still frowned upon.
+This seems to be something we should be challenging if we champion women’s rights?

 We have a base-brain drive to fuck like we do.
-Our bodies evolved to have sex that is great fun and pleasurable because that makes us want to do it.
-It starts with foreplay’ (remember, play is fun) and it wouldn’t be something you’d be inclined to engage in if you took the pleasure bit away.
-It would just be weird and messy.
+Whether it be in Gay or Straight relationships, our bodies evolved to have sex that is great fun and pleasurable.
+It starts with foreplay’ and remember, play is fun.
+Without that it would just be weird and messy.
 Humans like to get rewards for doing the right thing.
 We also love to push the boundaries and do the wrong thing.
 This is how societal attitudes evolve.

 It had became obvious as we got more enlightened, that for the progression of a more evolved and civilised society, heterosexual people shouldn’t just sleep around and have offspring popping up all over the place.
 It was practical to partner-up with one person to raise your young.
 When partnering up it became sensible not to breed too much.
 This was true even with the high child mortality rate, as food would be stretched and children would likely not thrive and survive.
 Those tasked to manipulate and socially engineer these new structures of society had to persuade people to stand back from their base brain urges and take control of their impulse to pursue sexual pleasure.
 They had to persuade people to give up that pleasure by getting them to see sex as wrong.
 I am always confused as to why they came down so hard on same-sex couplings.
 In many ancient civilisations, homosexuality was a way of keeping down the birth rate.
 Maybe they thought if we can’t have it, they didn’t want anyone else to either.